bit-broker/website/content/en/docs/concepts/policy.md

 }
 ```

-Users with a policy key will be able to make calls at a maximum rate of 250-per-second and with a maximum quota of 86,400-per-day.
+Users with a policy authorization token will be able to make calls at a maximum rate of 250-per-second and with a maximum quota of 86,400-per-day.

 {{% alert color="info" %}}
 If a consumer breaches a rate or quota limit, then calls to any part of the [Consumer API](/docs/consumer/) will respond `HTTP/1.1 429 Too Many Requests` error.
 This response will persist until the breach has expired.